denten-papers/unfinished-book/main.md

 negotiated protocols, by which specific interfaces or channels of transmission develop between disparate symbolisms and physicalities.
 The trans-mediation of mind-things into paper and ink things entails the corresponding trans-figuration of content, the latter in the simple sense of that which is being contained.
-A line of reasoning resembles a line on a page or a paragraph, although the two do not transpose perfectly.
-The structure of thoughts in the abstract---their transcendent form---and the structure of words on a page---their immanent format---meet at the interface of two incompatible systems, the symbolic and biological.
+A line of reasoning inhabits a paragraph on a page, although the two structures do not transpose perfectly.
+The structure of thoughts in the mind---their transcendent form---and the structure of lines on a page---their immanent format---meet at the interface of two incompatible systems, the symbolic and biological.
 An interface enables the compatibility between physically heterotopic systems at the point of contact.
-In this way, the tail end of a fork is molded to conform to the hand and begins to resemble a hand, bearing the imprint of a palm and its digits.
+In this way, the tail end of a fork is molded to conform to the hand, where it begins to resemble a hand, bearing the imprint of a palm and its digits.
 A hand for its part becomes more fork-like in the grasping of the tool.
 Similarly, the interface of a digital book is that physical adaptation that allows for the physical exchange between between mind and symbol, reshaping both in the process of transmission.

 Electronic books came into being in multiple guises, one of the earliest being a part of the PLATO (Programmed Logic for Automatic Teaching Operations), a computer controlled teaching